percona/pbm-docs/docs/reference/restore-options.md

 *Type*: string

 The custom path to `mongod` binaries.
-When undefined, Percona Backup for MongoDB uses the default path to make internal database restarts during physical restore.
+When undefined, Percona Backup for MongoDB uses the default path to make database restarts during physical restore.

 ### mongodLocationMap

 *Type*: array of strings

 The list of custom paths to `mongod` binaries on every node.
-Percona Backup for MongoDB uses the vales to make internal restarts of the database during physical restore.
+Percona Backup for MongoDB uses the values to make restarts of the database during physical restore.